How to Report a Patient Safety Event

 Mail: Provide a brief (please limit to two pages) summary of your safety concern and the complete name and address for the location where care was received.
 Please be as specific as possible.

 The Joint Commission

 Oakbrook Terrace, Illinois 60181

-In order to protect your Personal Health Information, The Joint Commission will not accept copies of medical records, photos or billing invoices and other related personal information.
+To protect your Personal Health Information, The Joint Commission will not accept copies of medical records, photos, billing invoices, or other related personal information.
 Any such document received will be shredded upon receipt, per our policy.